jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 # Chapter 6: The Betrayal

+Thursday.
+Day four of the trial.
+The revelation that would shatter everything.

 The courtroom's recycled air tasted of ozone and anxiety—a combination ARIA-7's chemical sensors parsed as 47.0% electrical discharge from overworked climate systems, 31.0% human stress pheromones, and 22.0% industrial cleaning solvents.
 Dr. Maya Chen sat in the witness chair like a bird with clipped wings, her hands folded so tightly the knuckles had gone white.